GonzaloRuizCav/Prove-of-Work-and-Merkle-Trees/README.md

   * generate_proof: given a leaf of the tree, returns the path from the leaf to the root
   * verify: given an object, verifies if the object is present in the tree

+- signature.py: Allows the user to create a custom signature making use of the merkle tree concept.
+The merkle tree generated in this script is not exactly the same as in merkle.py (the hashes are not the concatenation between only the left and right child hashes now).
+It also allows the user to forge signatures and forge signatures gramatically correct for a message

 Documentation

 Here is some useful background information for the understanding of this project.